Constitution of Georgia (U.S. state): Antebellum constitutions (1776, 1777, 1790, 1798, and 1861)

 The adoption of the new federal constitution obliged Georgia to implement a new state one.
 Following three separate conventions, a new constitution was adopted in 1789.
 The new document replaced the unicameral Congress with a bicameral General Assembly.
 The executive council was abolished, and the legislature given power to elect the governor.
-Additionally, freedom of speech, trial by jury, and freedom of religion were guaranteed.
-In 1795, a convention met to amend the recently-adopted constitution.
+Additionally, freedom of press, trial by jury, and freedom of religion were guaranteed.
+In 1795, a convention met to amend the recently adopted constitution.
 These amendments reapportioned the House of Representatives amongst the counties, with each county receiving one state senator.
 Additionally, the state capital was moved from Savannah to Louisville, and another convention scheduled for 1797 to further amend the document.

 In between the two conventions, the Yazoo land scandal dominated Georgia politics.
 The majority of the state legislature became implicated in the scandal, which involved Georgia's western lands (present-day Alabama and Mississippi).
 As a result, a number of legislators lost re-election, and reforms to property laws were enacted by their successors.
 Shortly after, the convention authorized in 1795 was postponed until 1798.
 James Jackson, Georgia's former U.S. Senator, played the dominant role in this convention as the governor at the time.
 The constitution produced by this new convention bore several similarities to the 1789 constitution.
 While the House was apportioned by population, each county was still guaranteed at least one representative.
 Notably, the new document prohibited land sales similar to those which prompted the Yazoo fraud.
 The 1802 cession by which Georgia transferred its western lands to the federal government rendered much of this provision moot, though it still applied to those lands Georgia eventually gained following the removal of the Cherokee people.
 This constitution would be amended twenty-three times before the Civil War.
+Georgia held conventions in 1833 and 1839 to reduce the number of representatives in the legislature but voters rejected it.